python/devguide/getting-started/setup-building.rst

 .. note::

    WASI uses a *capability-based* security model.
 This means that the WASI host does not give full access to your machine unless you tell it to.
-What this also means is things like files can end up being mapped to a different path inside the WASI host.
+This also means things like files can end up being mapped to a different path inside the WASI host.
 So, if you try passing a file path to ``python.wasm``/ ``python.sh``, it needs to match the path **inside** the WASI host, not the path on your machine (much like using a container).